 - In Chapter Twenty-four, we learn a dark secret about Geneva’s past.
 How does this change the way you feel about Geneva?
 Does it make her more or less likeable as a character?

-THE PAST IS NEVER is the winner of the Willie Morris Award for Southern Fiction, the Janet Heidinger Kafka Prize, the Mississippi Arts and Letters Award for Fiction and the Mississippi Author Award for Adult Fiction (selected by the Mississippi Library Association).
+THE PAST IS NEVER is the winner of the Willie Morris Award for Southern Fiction, the Janet Heidinger Kafka Prize, the Mississippi Arts and Letters Award for Fiction, and the Mississippi Author Award for Adult Fiction (selected by the Mississippi Library Association).
 This southern gothic novel steeped in local lore was selected as an "Okra Pick" by the Southern Independent Booksellers Alliance.
 Tyson's debut novel THREE RIVERS was a finalist for both the Colorado Book Award for Literary Fiction and the Mississippi Institute of Arts and Letters Award for Fiction.
 She was born and raised in Jackson, Mississippi and now lives, writes, and teaches in Denver, Colorado.